Epic (video game)

-Epic (or Epic : The Adventure Begins) is a space combat simulation game developed by Digital Image Design and published by Ocean Software for the Commdore Amiga and Atari ST in early 1992.
-A port to MS-DOS also appeared in the same year, followed by a version for the NEC PC-9801 in 1993.
-A sequel, titled Inferno, was released in 1994 for PCs only.
+Epic (or Epic: The Adventure Begins) is a space combat simulator developed by Digital Image Design and published by Ocean Software for the Commdore Amiga and Atari ST in early 1992.
+A port to MS-DOS also appeared in the same year, followed by a version for the PC-98 in 1993.
+A sequel, Inferno, was released in 1994.

 Gameplay

 Epic is an action-based space flight simulator game.
 It features eight completely different levels (including two in two phases), which take place either in space or over the surface of a planet.
 Each has a tight time limit to complete the mission (destroying the assigned targets); failure results in the loss of one of the player's ships, and may affect the gameplay in subsequent missions.

 Plot

 The plot borrowed heavily from the television series Battlestar Galactica, Star Trek and the Star Wars film franchise, focussing on a fleet of ships carrying the human inhabitants of a planet threatened by an imminent supernova.
 Their escape route leads through Rexxon Empire territory; however, the Rexxons doubt the humans' motives, and refuse safe passage.
 With no other option, the humans are forced to attempt a crossing anyway, leading to war between the two.

 As the game progresses, it becomes apparent to the Rexxon scientists monitoring the humans' sun that the exodus is indeed genuine.
-However, the Rexxon military suppresses this knowledge and doubles down on their efforts to stop the humans' fleet, deepening the conflict.
+However, the Rexxon military suppresses this knowledge and doubles down on the efforts to stop the humans' fleet, deepening the conflict.

 The player controls the fleet's only hope, one of three experimental Epic class fighters.
 In the final mission, the fighter is also used to deploy a cobalt bomb.